Distributed controller synthesis for deadlock avoidance: Two locks per process

-Clearly, for all $p \in \Proc$, the value $\ds(p)$ is either $\bot$ or a $p$-labeled edge of $\Gp$.
-Furthermore, as all processes are $\BTPP$-lockable, in particular the ones mapped to $\bot$ by $\ds$ are.
+We show now that $\ds$ is a "full deadlock scheme" for $\PP$.
+Clearly, for all $p \in \Proc$, if $\ds(p)$ is defined then it is a $p$-labeled edge of $\Gp$.
+Furthermore, as all processes are $\BTPP$"-fragile", in particular all processes $p$ with $\ds(p)$ undefined are $\BTPP$"-fragile".
 It is also clear that all locks of $\BTPP$ have a unique outgoing edge.
-By construction of $\ds$ we ensured that we had no strong cycle in it. \end{proof}
+Finally, by construction we ensured that $\ds$ has no "strong cycle". \end{proof}